TheoJoha/TheoJoha/README.md

 ### Hi there 👋

-- My main languages are JavaScript/Typescript, C#, and Python
+- My main languages are JavaScript/Typescript, C#, and Python.

 <!--
 **TheoJoha/TheoJoha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.